anguud/eslint-plugin-terraform-rules/README.md

 Inside this directory, first run command: `npm i`
 Then run command: `npm run build`

-For Eslint to work inside the VS Code IDE the following needs to be installed:
+For ESLint to work inside the VS Code IDE the following needs to be installed:
 - Node.js `>=14.17.0`
 - ESLint `>=8`
 - Terraform extension for Visual Studio Code
 - ESLint extension for Visual Studio Code (and configuration see last section of this Readme)

+If ESLint extension is already installed, simply configure the settings, and restart the ESLint server after running the two commands above.

 # Installation